calblueprint/immigration-justice-project/docs/admin/retool.md

 icon: wrench
 ---

-# Retool
+# Retool Dashboard

 This page will serve as a guide for how to utilize the [Retool Admin Dashboard](https://abaijp.retool.com/apps/fe259556-7ac6-11ee-a31b-6fa060fbb72b/Case%20Portal).
-For information regarding how to make edits to the dashboard, please refer the developer documentation for Retool.
+For information regarding how to make edits to the dashboard, please refer the [developer documentation](../dev/retool.md) for Retool.

 ## Navigating the Admin Dashboard